The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 TO Live

-Theatres IconTO Live is the not-for-profit behind Meridian Hall, St. Lawrence Centre for the Arts, and Meridian Arts Centre.
-Their mission is to use our creative spaces to inspire local and international artists reflective of Canada’s diversity.
+Theatres IconTO Live is the not-for-profit behind Meridian Hall, St. Lawrence Centre for the Arts and Meridian Arts Centre.
+Their mission is to use our creative spaces to inspire local and international artists that reflect Canada’s diversity.

 TO Live Budget Note